 What is TurfHunt?

-Games can be played offline without internet connection or online competitively with a scoreboard.
+Games can be played offline without an internet connection or online competitively with a scoreboard.
 Choose from various challenge types such as photo challenges (photo, sticker or drawing), multiple choice or single answer text questions and mini games like memory cards.
 All challenges can be linked together to play in a specific order or played at random.

 Who is it for?